The works to harvest Penyard hill have started today.

 Contractors working for Forestry England will be clear felling the Corsican Pine as part of our West District design plan for this area.
 The timber will then be processed and used for mainly fencing and furniture.
 The plan is to then replant next year and restore the area to broadleaf.
 A map of where the works will be taking place can be seen by clicking this link:

 The Parish Council is liaising with Forestry England to ensure the well-used footpath from Lawns Farm towards Ross remains safe and accessible, and any traffic using Church Lane drives safely.
 Please do take care, when walking on any of the paths in the area outlined in yellow on the map.
 We have also advised the school, as children often go on nature walks in these woods.

-The works are due to continue throughout the winter and on into next year; you will notice a significant operational presence in the woodland with banks persons, harvesting machinery, signage and timber stacks.
+The works are due to continue for some while; you will notice a significant operational presence in the woodland with banks persons, harvesting machinery, signage and timber stacks.
 The works will have some visual impact on the woodland, those walking, cycling will notice rutting of the forest track and some areas may look messy and will become very muddy where machinery has been.
 This will be reinstated where necessary on completion of the work.
 Harvesting contracts can sometimes be quite drawn out and work may stop for some time due to the many constraints that we have to work around.